panjf2000/gnet/README.md

 Current supported I/O events in `gnet`:

-- `EventHandler.OnInitComplete` is activated when the server is ready to accept new connections.
+- `EventHandler.OnInitComplete` fires when the server has been initialized and ready to accept new connections.
-- `EventHandler.OnOpened` is activated when a connection has opened.
+- `EventHandler.OnOpened` fires once a connection has been opened.
-- `EventHandler.OnClosed` is activated when a connection has closed.
+- `EventHandler.OnClosed` fires after a connection has been closed.
-- `EventHandler.React` is activated when the server receives new data from a connection. (usually it is where you write the code of business logic)
+- `EventHandler.React` fires when the server receives inbound data from a socket/connection. (usually it is where you write the code of business logic)
-- `EventHandler.Tick` is activated immediately after the server starts and will fire again after a specified interval.
+- `EventHandler.Tick` fires right after the server starts and then fires every specified interval.
-- `EventHandler.PreWrite` is activated just before any data is written to any client socket.
+- `EventHandler.PreWrite` fires just before any data has been written to client.

 ## Ticker

 The `EventHandler.Tick` event fires ticks at a specified interval.
-The first tick fires immediately after the `Serving` events and if you intend to set up a ticker event, remember to pass an option: `gnet.WithTicker(true)` to `gnet.Serve`.
+The first tick fires right after the gnet server starts up and if you intend to set up a ticker event, don't forget to pass an option: `gnet.WithTicker(true)` to `gnet.Serve`.

 ```go
 events.Tick = func() (delay time.Duration, action Action){